testground/testground/ROADMAP.md

 #### Milestone 1: There is a working quickstart that is the entry point to every other documentation

-#### Milestone 2: Testground has an official release process

-- We distribute versions following an explicit release process (no more `:edge` by default)
-- It's easy to follow changes (CHANGELOG)
-- We distribute binaries

-#### Milestone 3: Testground provides extensive documentation
+#### Milestone 2: Testground provides extensive documentation

 - The documentation is up-to-date
   - Generates configuration documentation
 - We provide introduction guides for every language
 - We provide doc for Common Patterns

-#### Milestone 4: Potential users know about Testground's existence and features
+#### Milestone 3: Potential users know about Testground's existence and features

 - "Public Relations".